 " ... any structure designed or adapted for human habitation which is capable of being moved from one place to another (whether by being towed, or by being transported on a motor vehicle or trailer) and any motor vehicle so designed or adapted ..."

 The Act introduced the licencing of caravan sites, and defines a 'caravan site' as " ... land on which a caravan is stationed for the purposes of human habitation and land which is used in conjunction with land on which a caravan is so stationed."
-Certain exemptions are allowed from the licencing requirements of the Act, these include:
+Certain exemptions are allowed from the licencing requirements of the Act, these are detailed in Schedule 1 of the Act and include:

 " ... the use of land as a caravan site if the use is incidental to the enjoyment as such of a dwellinghouse within the curtilage of which the land is situated."

 Meaning that, for example, you may occupy a caravan situated in your garden.